timpol/pysoplot/README.md

 [//]: # ([![DOI]&#40;https://zenodo.org/badge/DOI/....svg&#41;]&#40;https://doi.org/...&#41;)

 **Pysoplot** is a Python library that provides basic functions and routines for geochronology.
 It implements some of the core functionality of the popular (and now defunct) Isoplot/Ex. software, but also includes new algorithms and routines.
-Pysoplot is intended to be used by geochronologists to build custom scripts and data processing routines in order to meet individual requirements.
+Pysoplot is intended to be used to build custom geochronology scripts and data processing routines in order to meet individual requirements.

 Pysoplot includes functions for:
 * performing linear regression on 2-D data using the model 1, 2 and 3 algorithms popularised by Isoplot/Ex.